 Editors may issue one of a number of decisions, in some cases without further external review.
 Papers that do not fit the journal's mission, competitiveness profile, preparation standards (including required components noted above), may be rejected or recommended for transfer to another journal.

 Article transfer service: This journal is part of our Article Transfer Service.
 This means that if the Editor feels your article is more suitable in one of our other participating journals, then you may be asked to consider transferring the article to one of those.
 If you agree, your article will be transferred automatically on your behalf with no need to reformat.
 Please note that your article will be reviewed again by the new journal.
 More information.
 Appeals: If you wish to appeal an decision, you must prepare a formal appeal letter for the Senior Editor who communicated the decision.
 The appeal should contain a copy of the decision letter and final round of reviews together with a clear argument supporting your appeal.
 The appeal will be considered by the Senior Editor, together with the Handling Editor and (possible) members of the editorial board or Editor-in-Chief.
 The senior editor will endeavor to provide you a response to your appeal within 10 working days.
 Rejected papers: The decision to reject a paper is final and no such paper should be resubmitted without prior editorial approval.
 Papers that are resubmitted without prior approval will be triage rejected without further review.
 Reject with option to resubmit: Papers that have been rejected, but provided with an option to resubmit, should follow the instructions in the decision letter.
 The expectation of the journal's Editors is that any resubmission will be the result of significant rewriting and additional experimentation or analyses as required to address all Reviewer and Editor concerns.
 Authors resubmitting previously rejected manuscripts are required to: 1) Identify the manuscript as a resubmitted manuscript in the cover letter to the Editor, including identification of the prior title and manuscript number; 2) Address all Reviewer concerns from the final reviews of the previous, rejected manuscript; and 3) Include a "Response to Reviewers" document that includes those reviews from the previous version and the responses to those reviews.
-You will also be requested to indicate this status during the submission process in EES.
+You will also be requested to indicate this status during the submission process in Editorial Manager.

 Use of word processing software